 Mobile telephones in Abu Dhabi

-Mobile phone coverage in the UAE is extremely good, both nationally and internationally, and Etisalat and Du both offer a variety of plans and services.
+Mobile phone coverage in the UAE is good, both nationally and internationally, and Etisalat and du both offer a variety of plans and services.

 Internet connectivity in Abu Dhabi